 Bacon comes in many forms, flavors, and styles.
 It can come from the cheeks, backs, and bellies (pork belly being the most common you see in the market); it can be cured or uncured, smoked or unsmoked (and the smoke can come from many different types of wood, each with its own distinct smell and flavor).
 Additional flavors can be added, such as maple, honey, or spices, which add to a particular brand’s appeal.

-- Good bacon is more than ½ fat, which gives the bacon most of its true flavor.
+Good bacon is more than ½ fat, which gives it most of its true flavor.

-- A typical pound of bacon has 16 to 20 slices.
+A typical pound of it has 16 to 20 slices.

-- In the U.K., unsmoked bacon is called green bacon.
+In the U.K., unsmoked variety is called green bacon.